 5-9 October 2020

 Due to Covid19 we were forced to postpone our annual conference until June 2021.
 While we are looking forward to bringing our members and wider network together to discuss solutions, policies, research and evidence to prevent and end homelessness in Europe, we also wanted to bring our network together online in 2020.
 Covid19 has had a enormous impact on the capacity of our members to deliver services while socially distancing with the added impact of a demand for services as the economic impact of Coronavirus becomes clearer we believe it is important to provide a platform to discuss the latest developments and interventions in our sector.

 Mon, Oct 5, 10:00 AM

 Preventing Homelessness by Preventing Evictions

-The private rental market has become an alternative for low income groups in the absence of social housing.
-At the same time, rental evictions have become a more noticeable cause of homelessness in many European countries.
+Evictions have become a more noticeable cause of homelessness in many European countries.
 This workshop will explore tools at the disposal of service providers to both prevent rental evictions and support tenancy sustainment.
 It will also address how services may support people who have been evicted to help them exit homelessness.
 We will then hear about the legal work of ERRC on litigation and advocacy about prevention, legalization of dwellings and settlements and demands for moratoriums on evictions in several countries.

 - Bernard Rorke, European Roma Research Centre, Hungary